 Thinking about learning to scuba dive?
 Don't know where to begin?
 Take the first step today with this limited time FREE offer from Aussie Divers!
 Start your PADI Open Water Course for free: Sign up here PADI & Aussie Divers are offering a 100% free online introduction to the PADI Open Water Course.
 You can now have an insight to the dive theory before committing or paying any money, start your PADI scuba education online today!
 This online PADI eLearning module covers the steps involved to become a certified diver, how to get the most out of your course & some basic aspects of the full PADI Open Water Course.
 You can s [...]
 Read The Story Helpful Diving Info

 Do I Need to Know How To Swim to Scuba Dive?

-This is a question that I often get asked, and really it is not as simple as YES or NO. If you want to become a certified scuba diver by doing the PADI Open Water Diver Course then the answer is yes.
-In the PADI Open Water Diver Course it is specified that you have to be able to swim 200 metres with any stroke and also have to be able to tread water or float for at least 10 minutes.
-The reason for this is not for the fact that scuba diving requires you to swim, but rather it is for yours and your groups safety.
+This is a question that I often get asked, and really it is not as simple as YES or NO. If you want to become a certified scuba diver by doing the PADI Open Water Diver Course, the answer is yes.
+In the PADI Open Water Diver Course it is specified that you have to be able to swim 200 metres.
+This can be with any stroke.
+You also have to be able to tread water or float for at least 10 minutes.
+The reason for this is not for the fact that scuba diving requires you to swim.
+But rather it is for your and your groups safety.
 In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there would be no device to kee [...]
-Read The Story Our Dives
+Read The Story Everything Else